daryn987/CogAI-via-MCP-Nodes-LM-Studio/README.md

-🧠 README — Daryn’s Full MCP Ecosystem
+🧠 README — Full MCP Ecosystem
 A complete reference for architecture, tools, flows, and usage

 📌 Overview